 Academic Skills Meetings can be scheduled through the Academic Success Center for all undergraduate students at UMBC.
 Academic Skills Meetings are a one-to-one meeting with a trained peer to help you build skills including:

-• As you consider which major is the best fit for you, the Office for Academic and Pre-Professional Advising team is ready to offer support.
+- As you consider which major is the best fit for you, the Office for Academic and Pre-Professional Advising is ready to offer support, including their calendar where you can schedule an appointment .
 The academic advisors in this office are committed to helping you explore degree options and evaluate general education, gateway, and major requirements.
 This office welcomes all students needing major exploration assistance and works with them until an appropriate new academic plan is secured.

-• There are also many ways to explore potential majors on your own and maybe even create your own major through the Individualized Study Program.
-Some of the most popular and practical methods to exploring potential majors are outlined here.
+- There are also many ways to explore potential majors on your own and maybe even create your own major through the Individualized Study Program.
+Some of the most popular and practical methods to exploring potential majors are shared on the Individualized Study Program website.

-Once you have met with an academic advisor from one of the offices noted above and/or selected a new major you must fill out and submit a Declaration of Major Form to the Registrar’s Office or, if advisor approval is required, an academic advisor from your new major.
-Here is a link on how to change a major, minor, or certificate/track.
+Once you have met with an academic advisor from one of the offices noted above and/or selected a new major you must fill out and submit a Declaration of Major Form to the Registrar’s Office or, if advisor approval is required, an you can contact an academic advisor from your new major.
+This is a website with more information about how to change a major, minor, or certificate/track link.

 Reach out to your assigned Financial Aid Counselor to answer any financial aid related matters.

-If you are looking to see which of your previous transfer credits (i.e. AP, IB, transfer credits), please review your Transfer Credit Report.
+If you are looking to see which of your previous credits (i.e. AP, IB, transfer credits) transferred to UMBC, please review your Transfer Credit Report.
 If you have further questions about your transfer credits or transcript, please contact the Registrar’s Office Transfer Services Team!